Emergency Room Information

 State-Designated Stroke Center

-NYM's designation as a "Stroke Center" by the New York State Department of Health indicates that we have a full team of specialists on call twenty-four hours a day to respond to stroke emergencies.
+NYM's designation as a "Stroke Center" by the New York State Department of Health indicates that we have a full team of specialists on call 24-hours a day to respond to stroke emergencies.
 We are also the only hospital in Brooklyn recognized by the American Stroke Association as a "Get With The Guidelines-Stroke (GWTG-Stroke) Gold Plus Performance Achievement Award" winner, as well as a member of "the Target: Stroke Honor Roll."

 If you think you may be having a stroke, call 911 immediately.
 Do not wait!
 People who are having a stroke and who are treated within the first three hours after the first signs of a stroke have a better chance of surviving and avoiding long-term disability.
 Look for these signs, then act FAST:

-Facial weakness - can you smile?
+Facial weakness - Can you smile?
 Has your mouth or eye drooped?

-Arm weakness - can you raise both arms?
+Arm weakness - Can you raise both arms?

-Speech problems - can you speak clearly and do other people understand what you say?
+Speech problems - Can you speak clearly and do other people understand what you say?

-Take action – call 911 and tell the operator at what time you started noticing these signs.
+Take action - Call 911 and tell the operator at what time you started noticing these signs.
 Every minute matters!

 Chest Pain Center